g2udevelopment/api/substrate/storage.md

 ### votingOf(`AccountId`): `Voting`
 - **interface**: `api.query.democracy.votingOf`
 - **summary**:   All votes for a particular voter.
 We store the balance for the number of votes that we have recorded.
 The second item is the total amount of delegations, that will be added.

+  TWOX-NOTE: SAFE as `AccountId`s are crypto hashes anyway.

 ___